 - Alt Hotel Calgary East Village: modern, spacious and in a great location (next to the Bow River).
-There is a fitness center and onsite restaurant.
+There is a fitness center and an onsite restaurant.

-- HI Calgary City Centre Hostel: very affordable private rooms with en-suite bathroom in a nice clean hostel with a premium location (only a 2 minute walk from City Hall transit stop).
+- HI Calgary City Centre Hostel: very affordable private rooms with en-suite bathroom in a nice clean hostel with a premium location (only a 2-minute walk from City Hall transit stop).

-Best medium priced hotels in Calgary
+Best medium-priced hotels in Calgary

-- Residence Inn by Marriott: with spacious rooms, an exceptional breakfast (included) and a perfect location this is a very nice hotel to spend the night.
+- Residence Inn by Marriott: with spacious rooms, an exceptional breakfast (included), and a perfect location this is a very nice hotel to spend the night.

-- Hilton Garden Inn: a lovely 4 star hotel which is also very centrally located in downtown Calgary.
-With comfortable beds, coffee making facilities in the room and courteous staff you’ll surely enjoy your stay here.
+- Hilton Garden Inn: a lovely 4-star hotel which is also very centrally located in downtown Calgary.
+With comfortable beds, coffee making facilities in the room, and courteous staff you’ll surely enjoy your stay here.

 Best luxury hotels in Calgary

 - The Fairmont Palliser: last but certainly not least is the beautiful Fairmont Palliser hotel.
-With a large indoor pool and hot tub, spa, fitness facilities, very comfortable beds and beautifully decorated rooms the Fairmont Palliser is a wonderful place to stay during your winter Calgary trip.
+With a large indoor pool and hot tub, spa, fitness facilities, very comfortable beds, and beautifully decorated rooms the Fairmont Palliser is a wonderful place to stay during your winter Calgary trip.

 How to get around in Calgary